Francisco de Sandoval y Rojas, 1st Duke of Lerma: Influence

+Valido (favourite)

-No sooner was Philip III king than he entrusted all authority to his favourite, who amassed power unprecedented for a privado or favorite and became the "king's shadow", the filter through whom all information passed, as he was appointed Sumiller de Corps and Caballerizo mayor to the King.
-Philip III, preoccupied with piety and indolence, soon created him Duke of Lerma (1599), pressured the papacy to form for his uncle Bernardo a Cardinalship and delegated to him governorship of certain public offices and management responsibility of particular lands, authorized by the King and Queen, of the Roman Catholic Christian Kingdoms of Castile and Aragon.
+No sooner was Philip III king than he entrusted all authority to his favourite, who amassed power unprecedented for a privado or favourite and became the "king's shadow", the filter through whom all information passed, as he was appointed Sumiller de Corps and Caballerizo mayor to the King.
+Philip III, preoccupied with piety and indolence, soon created him Duke of Lerma (1599), pressured the papacy to make his uncle Bernardo a Cardinal and delegated to him governorship of certain public offices and management responsibility of particular lands, authorized by the King and Queen, of the Kingdoms of Castile and Aragon.

+Tributes

 Gifts poured in from outside the royal court.
-From the Medici in Florence in 1601 came an over-lifesize marble of Samson and a Philistine by Giovanni da Bologna, presented as a diplomatic gift.
+From the Medici in Florence in 1601 came an over-lifesize marble of Samson Slaying a Philistine by Giambologna, presented as a diplomatic gift.
 It had been made for a Medici garden, and though it had recently been in storage, it was a princely gift (now in the Victoria and Albert Museum, London).
 Lerma assembled a vast collection of paintings.
 Duke Mario Farnese sent over a Fra Angelico Annunciation (it was a little old-fashioned), which Lerma passed on to the Dominicans of Valladolid and is now at the Prado, Madrid.

+The political treatise República Mista (1602) by Tomás Fernández de Medrano, Lord of Valdeosera, was dedicated to Lerma by Juan Fernández de Medrano y Sandoval, Medrano's son, relative of the Duke of Lerma himself.

+Foreign policy

 As chief minister Lerma's ideas of foreign policy were firmly grounded in feudal ideas about royal patrimony.
 He cemented Spanish rule by many marriage alliances with the Austrian Habsburgs and then with the French Bourbons.
-Lerma's administration began with a treaty with France, the Treaty of Vervins in 1598, declaring peace, but he persisted in costly and useless hostilities with England till 1604, when Spain was forced by exhaustion to make peace.
+Lerma's administration began by making peace with France, in the 1598 Treaty of Vervins in 1598, but he persisted in costly and useless hostilities with England till 1604, when Spain was forced by exhaustion to make peace.
 Lerma used all his influence against a recognition of the independence of the Low Countries.

 Though in 1607 the monarchy declared itself bankrupt, Lerma carried out the ruinous measures for the expulsion of the Moriscos, Moors who had converted to Christianity, from 1609–14, a decision affecting over 300,000 people.
 A policy motivated by religious and political considerations, in which no economic consideration played a part, the expulsion secured him the admiration of the clergy and was popular with the masses of people.
 It also provided a short-term boost to the royal treasury from the impounded property of the Moors, but would ruin the economy of Valencia for generations.
 Lerma's financial horizons remained medieval: his only resources as a finance minister were the debasing of the coinage and edicts against luxury and the making of silver plate.

 Bankrupt or not, the war with the Dutch dragged on till 1609, when the Twelve Years' Truce was signed with them.
 There was constant anti-Spanish agitation in Portugal, which had been dynastically joined to Spain since 1580.